Request a prescription for hydroquinone online

 How to get a hydroquinone prescription online?

-If you start an online consultation with a dermatologist through Miiskin and treatment with hydroquinone cream is appropriate for you, you will receive an online prescription within two business days.
+Start a consultation with an online dermatologist through Miiskin.
 Consultation price is $59 and medication renewals for existing patients are around $30.

 Where to buy hydroquinone?